mabdulam/learn-security-examples/privescalation/privEscalation.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts**
+1. Briefly explain the potential vulnerabilities in **insecure.ts** The server relies on client-provided data for user identification and role validation.
+This allows attackers to escalate privileges by manipulating userId or directly modifying the role.

 2. Briefly explain how a malicious attacker can exploit them.
+    Attackers can impersonate an administrator by sending a crafted userId and changing roles without proper authorization checks.

-3. Briefly explain the defensive techniques used in **secure.ts** to prevent the privilege escalation vulnerability?
+3. Briefly explain the defensive techniques used in **secure.ts** to prevent the privilege escalation vulnerability? secure.ts uses session-based authentication to validate the user's identity and role on the server side.
+Only authenticated admin users are allowed to update roles, preventing privilege escalation.